 BONUS: An Excerpt from Chapter Ten

 “Jon,” Michael said as he turned around, “you need to see this.
 Lexis is accessing all kinds of information from the Internet, libraries, universities, everywhere.
 And at a rate you wouldn’t believe.”
 He held up the papers.
-“All this in the last thirty minutes.”
+“All this in five minutes.”

 Jon took the papers and looked at the first page.